dylan-thinnes/conway-wechsler/README.md

        https://github.com/dylan-thinnes/conway-wechsler#mathematical-expressions"
     -: read <n> from stdin
-       If number/expression is unspecified, this is default" OUTPUT
+       If number/expression is unspecified, this is default" --unsafe,
+   -u: disable all input size constraints
+       use with care
+  OUTPUT
    --newline,
    -n: newline between each -illion